A network of health and social services to meet the needs of our youth and young adults

 The BC-Integrated Youth Services Initiative is launched.

-The BC-IYSI centres will be “one-stop” storefronts, non-stigmatizing and youth-friendly, with accessible hours and preferably located on transit routes.
-The centres will be linked through a branded network marketed to young people aged 12 to 24, in combination with province-wide anti-stigma and awareness campaigns.
+The BC-IYSI and our over 70 partners want to transform this experience by bringing existing services together in one place.
+The centres will be “one-stop” storefronts, non-stigmatizing, and designed with youth input so they don’t have a traditional clinical look and feel.
+They will have accessible hours and be on popular transit routes.
+The centres will be co-branded, marketed to young people aged 12 to 24, and supported by province-wide anti-stigma and awareness campaigns.

 Granville Youth Health Centre